AlaYousef/drf-api-pp5/TESTING.md

  ### UnResolved
  * 1. Bug: WebSocketClient.js:13 WebSocket connection to 'wss://3000-alayousef-drfapipp5-bu5sfal23dw.ws-eu106.gitpod.io:3000/ws' failed.
 I could't fix this error and I have contacted tutor support and said that can be ignored.
+ * 2. Bug: 401 error.
+In moments walkthrough project said that is a normal and from the api and will not affects project marks.
+ * 3. Warning: "Mixed Content: The page at 'https://8000-alayousef-drfapipp5-bu5sfal23dw.ws-eu106.gitpod.io/feed' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://8000-alayousef-drfapipp5-bu5sfal23dw.ws-eu106.gitpod.io/api/recipes/?owner__followed__owner__profile=1&page=2&search='.
+This request has been blocked; the content must be served over HTTPS."
+Could not fix it.
+It display just when run the app from gitpod but the deplyed one is worked fine (The reasone of this warning is  trying to serve a mix of secure and insecure information ( "http" from the drfapi URL).
+Tutor support said that is fine does not affect it is just a warning.

 [Back to top](<#contents>)